 It's difficult to think of fish as wild, partly because those chunks of white meat on our plates are almost impossible to connect to animate, living, living things, breathing creatures.

-A Natural History of Shells Princeton Science LibraryPrinceton University Press #ad - A Natural History of Shells Princeton Science Library #ad - How are shells built? how do they work? how did they evolve?
+A Natural History of Shells Princeton Science LibraryPrinceton University Press #ad - How are shells built? how do they work? how did they evolve?
 The author lucidly and charmingly demonstrates how shells give us insights into the lives of animals in our own day as well as in the distant geological past.
 Most popular books on shells emphasize the identification of species, but Vermeij uses shells as a way to explore major ideas in biology.

 Geerat vermeij wrote this "celebration of shells" to share his enthusiasm for those supremely elegant creations and what they can teach us about nature.